-With the release of 7pace Timetracker 4.24, “User Management” moved from the "Configuration" tab to Organization Settings, so that it is accessible outside of 7pace Timetracker.
-"User Management" now resides under the "Settings" tab of 7pace Timetracker, and when you click on it, you will see the following:
+With the release of 7pace Timetracker 4.24, “User Management” moved from the "Configuration" page to Organization Settings, so that it is accessible outside of 7pace Timetracker.
+"User Management" now resides under the "Settings" page of 7pace Timetracker or from Azure DevOps Organization settings / (Extensions) 7pace Timetracker / Permissions).

 If you are a project collection administrator, you can now easily assign any of your DevOps users the permissions and user roles they require.
 If you have dedicated admin of a system, that person is no longer required to have an admin role (or a license) in 7pace Timetracker, but can still manage users.